Giants vs. Braves Player Props Betting Odds

-Ronald Acuna Jr. is one of the players with prop bets available when the Atlanta Braves and the San Francisco Giants square off at Truist Park on Friday (starting at 7:20 PM ET).
+Player prop bet odds for Ronald Acuna Jr., Wilmer Flores and others are listed when the Atlanta Braves host the San Francisco Giants at Truist Park on Saturday (first pitch at 7:20 PM ET).

 Bet on this matchup or its props with BetMGM!